tycrek/tycrek/README.md

 ## :raised_eyebrow: Who am I

-I am a self-taught full-stack web dev.
+I am a self-taught Java & full-stack web dev.
 I have a passion for privacy, security, and open-source software.
-I first learned Java when I was 10 using a free course on [Cave of Programming](https://www.caveofprogramming.com/).
-I like programming, gaming, and learning new things.

 ## :computer: What I'm working on

 - **[Degoogle](https://github.com/tycrek/degoogle)** - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.
 - **[ttRMS](https://ttrms.io/)** - A powerful remote management suite for 2b2t.org, the oldest anarchy server in Minecraft.
-- **ttRMS** - A private remote utility suite for 2b2t.org

 ## :gear: Future project ideas